charts

 • API Key: Get the API key from the Radarr web interface at Settings > General > Security > API Key and paste it in this field.

-• Click the Test button to verify the settings and for it to load some data from the Radarr server.
+Click the Test button to verify and load some data from the Radarr server based on the current settings, then continue:

 • Quality Profile: Expand the dropdown and select the desired quality profile i.e. HD-1080p.